dotnet/core/linux.md

 # .NET for Linux Distributions

-.NET can be installed on Linux in multiple ways, via [packages](https://learn.microsoft.com/dotnet/core/install/linux), [scripts](https://github.com/dotnet/install-scripts), or [tarballs](https://dotnet.microsoft.com/download/dotnet).
-It can be installed globally, locally/privately, or with an app.

-.NET is supported on Linux per [.NET Support and Compatibility for Linux Distributions](linux-support.md).
+.NET can be [installed on Linux](https://learn.microsoft.com/dotnet/core/install/linux) in multiple ways.
+It is supported per [.NET Support and Compatibility for Linux Distributions](linux-support.md).

 ## Package archives